Wincewind/WorkTimeManagementApp/README.md

 Current progress can be viewed online at http://tsoha-worktime-manager.fly.dev/

+When signing in, the site might crash sometimes.
+Reloading the page/signing in again should work.
+I think it has something to do with the time it takes for the db connections to wake up with fly.io after the apps have been idle for long enough.

 ## How to setup and run locally (tested in Uni Linux environment, some steps/commands might be different on Windows or Mac):
 1. Clone the repository or download it as a zip:
 ```bash